 The five-decade Jack Whitten retrospective at the Walker Art Center explores and recounts the artist’s most labor-intensive painting and studio processes that have yielded the 60 works on view throughout the exhibition.
 The display is housed in the Target and Friedman Galleries in the Walker labyrinth-like space.
 The intentions of the curators, it seems,is to encourage minimal distraction from Whitten’s works ,with nearly blinding white walls and floors, serving as the only break from the artist’s diverse palette of paintings.
 The retrospective reflects the artist’s valiancy to explore new lab-type methodologies blurring lines between artist practice and systematic inquiries.
 Being a witness to a trajectory of such works can evoke a curiosity of laboratory elements used to produce such works, more so than the spark of interest in the final product.

 Jack Whitten was born in 1939 in Bessemer, Alabama.
-His studio lab painting processes could be tied to his initial studies at Tuskegee University where he studied medicine before switching his direction to the arts.
+His studio lab painting processes by a reputable painting contractor could be tied to his initial studies at Tuskegee University where he studied medicine before switching his direction to the arts.
 Whitten was quite embedded in the Civil Rights Movement during his early adulthood?, yet the constant unrest and social injustices in the south influenced him to move to New York City where he enrolled from Cooper Union.
 Whitten’s form of abstraction is distinct, but rooted in the interest of German Bauhaus and Abstract Expressionism, looking to artists such as William de Kooning, Franz Kline, and Jackson Pollock for direction of gesture.

 The stimuli behind much of Whitten’s work are the brutalities of racism and social injustices in America.
 This is a subtle recurring theme throughout the retrospective.
 It is made clear in the Whitten retrospective that his paintings are quite vast in aesthetic and technique, yet the topics remain consistent, and are stealthy subtle responses to contemporary events.
 This is reflective in his earlier work Head IV Lynching (1964), a ghostly portrayal of Black body lynching’s in America during the 1960’s..
 Similarly, Whitten responded to the 9/11 tragedy in 2006 with 9-11-2001, an unofficial continuation of his memorial works to Dr. Martin Luther King from the 1960’s.